alexewerlof/gulp-embed-files/README.md

 In the spirit of [rule of modularity](http://www.faqs.org/docs/artu/ch01s06.html) this gulp plugin doesn't duplicate what is already possible using other gulp plugins.

+All the examples have a gulpfile in the [examples directory](https://github.com/hanifbbz/gulp-embed-files/blob/master/examples/).
+You can run them using `gulp --gulpfile <FILE.JS>` where `<FILE.JS>` is the name of the gulpfile from examples directory.

 So let's see how it plays nicely with others in some of the common use case scenarios: